yuanmohe/SafeGraph_comsumption_diversity/Readme.md

 `selected_cbg_brand.csv`
 - a matrix of the selected 13,653 CBGs and 924 brands, where the value means number of visits.

+`selected_brands.csv`
+- 924 brands selected for this paper.

 `brand_cat.csv`

 - 1175 brands and their six-digit NAICS code, top_category (4-digit category names), and sub_category (6-digit category names).